slatedocs/slate/source/includes/_events.md

 Parameter | Type | Description
 --------- | ---- | -----------
-include   | string | the value settings give informations for each relationships (settings or attendees)
+include   | string | the value settings gives informations for each relationships (settings or attendees)

 ## Create Event